 A good diet is one you can follow for years.
+It is better to make moderate lifestyle changes than attempt severe short-term changes.
 It should keep your weight at a good level for you and keep you in good health.
 Some key features of any good weight-loss program or diet are:

 - The diet should be balanced.
 That means eating a variety of foods, including fruits and vegetables, healthy carbohydrates, proteins, and fats.

 - The diet should not be boring or keep you on the same food for long periods of time.
-Although a weight-loss diet may take away foods you enjoy eating, you should still enjoy eating.
+Although a weight-loss diet may limit some of the foods you enjoy eating, you should still enjoy eating.

 - Weight loss should be gradual.
 Claims of quick and easy sustained weight loss are rarely true.
 The truth is it takes time, effort, and motivation to lose weight and keep it off.